Dangling Modifiers: An Explanation and Guide for Editing

 Thinking his prattle to be tedious.

 My advice, when it comes to fiction, is to always put the reading experience first.
-Danglers are known to obfuscate the meaning of a sentence and should therefore be avoided.
-Now that we’ve learned how to edit danglers without losing the meaning and feeling of the original sentence, you have a new skill for your self-editing toolkit.
+Danglers are known to obfuscate the meaning of a sentence and should therefore be avoided when a rewrite would improve clarity without sacrificing voice.

 Previous